 It was introduced in 1993 and ceased production in 2000.
 The FTO even won Car of the Year in Japan when it debuted.
 Mitsubishi gave the FTO a facelift in 1997 with a new bumper amongst other modifications.

-Unfortunately, the Japanese automaker didn’t see the success with the FTO that other manufacturer were having with their respective models, therefore they are becoming increasingly rarer to find.
+Unfortunately, the Japanese automaker didn’t see the success with the FTO that other manufacturers were having with their respective models, therefore they are becoming increasingly rarer to find.